2019 US Open – Women's doubles

 Elise Mertens and Aryna Sabalenka defeated Ashleigh Barty and Victoria Azarenka in the final, 7–5, 7–5, to win the women's doubles tennis title at the 2019 US Open.
 It was both players' first major doubles title.

+This was the first Grand Slam final ever contested between two Belarusian players, with Aliaksandra Sasnovich, partnering Slovak Viktória Kužmová, also reaching the semifinals, the first time three Belarusians advanced to the penultimate rounds of any Grand Slam event since Belarus's independence.

 Barbora Strýcová retained the WTA no. 1 doubles ranking after the tournament.
 Kristina Mladenovic was also in contention for the top ranking at the start of the tournament.

 Barty and CoCo Vandeweghe were the defending champions, but chose not to participate together.
 Barty played alongside Azarenka and lost in the final.
 Vandeweghe teamed up with Bethanie Mattek-Sands, but lost in the first round to Magda Linette and Iga Świątek.